Keyboard shortcuts

 Available Options

 • thread_count: - Number of worker threads.
-Default 5.
+Fallback default 1.

 • fiber_count: - Number of fibers per worker thread.
-Default 1.
+Fallback default 1.
+Any value greater than 1 runs handlers inside an Async reactor.

-• queues: - Array of queues to listen to (empty array means all queues).
+• queues: - Array of queues to listen to.
+Empty array (the fallback default) means all queues.

 • prefetch: - Number of jobs to dequeue at once.
-Should not be lower than thread_count * fiber_count.
+Fallback default 2 × thread_count × fiber_count.
+Should not be lower than thread_count × fiber_count.

 • logger: - Logger instance.
 Defaults to Zizq.configuration.logger.

 • dispatcher: - Custom dispatcher implementation.
-Defaults to Zizq.configuration.deqeueue_middleware.
+Defaults to Zizq.configuration.dequeue_middleware.

 Examples